CHN-beta/ovito/doc/manual/reference/rendering/index.rst

 :ref:`Rendering <usage.rendering>` is the process of generating high-quality output pictures of the current dataset for publication or other presentation purposes.
 The :ref:`rendering page <core.render_settings>` of the command panel depicted in the screenshot on the right lets you control various settings related to rendering.
-For example, here you can determine OVITO should render a single image, a series of images, or a video.
+For example, here you can determine whether OVITO should render a single image, a series of images, or a video.
 Furthermore, you can adjust relevant parameters such as the output resolution and the background color of the rendered pictures.